 Beer for the crew, the water for the boat.

-The Boat Club, established in 1815, were further inspired by the Childe's "London costume", and the First VIII continue to wear the colours of this fantastic outfit - red, purple and gold.
+The Boat Club, established in 1815, continue to honour the Childe of Hale, and the First VIII continue to wear the colours of this fantastic outfit - yellow, purple and red.